Deafblind Intervener Training Certificate: Cert

 Much like Annie Sullivan did for Helen Keller, an intervener opens the world for a child who is deafblind.
 The Deafblind Intervener Training Program at Utah State University provides specialized training in deafblindness that prepares students to work as interveners with individuals who are deafblind in school, home, and community settings.
-This coursework (available for undergraduate or graduate credit) is also useful for educators, parents, and others who work with children and youth who are deafblind.
-Upon completion of the program, students receive a certificate of completion of the program and can then apply for the National Intervener Credential through the National Resource Center for Paraeducators.
+This coursework (available for undergraduate or graduate credit or CEU's) is completely on-line.
+It is also useful for educators, parents, and others who work with children and youth who are deafblind.
+Upon completion of the program, students receive a certificate of completion of the program and can then apply for the National Intervener Credential.

-- Cert - Logan, Beaver, Bicknell, Blanding (USU Eastern), Brigham City, Castle Dale, Cedar City, Cortez, Delta, Ephraim, Grantsville, Heber City, Ignacio, Junction, Kanab, Kaysville, Milford, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Price (USU Eastern), Randolph, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Thanksgiving Point, Tooele, Tremonton, Vernal (Uintah Basin), Wendover, Online
+- Cert - Logan, Beaver, Bicknell, Blanding, Brigham City, Castle Dale, Cedar City, Cortez (CO), Delta, Ephraim, Heber City, Junction, Kanab, Kaysville, Moab, Montezuma Creek, Monticello, Monument Valley, Nephi, Orem, Panguitch, Park City, Richfield, Roosevelt (Uintah Basin), Salt Lake, St George, Tooele, Tremonton, USU Eastern (Price), Vernal (Uintah Basin), Wendover, Online

 - Please review our state authorizations to see if this program is offered in your state.

 - International students studying at USU on the F-1 or J-1 visa must have the majority of their classes each semester be face-to-face in order to meet the physical presence requirement to maintain their visa status.
 Students on the F-1 visa must enroll in classes at the Logan or USU Eastern campuses.
 Students on the J-1 visa must enroll in classes at the Logan campus.